 Council sets a targeted rate for the supply of water.
-This rate is based on the volume of water supplied to all rating units with a metered connection except those properties in the Motueka Urban Water Supply and for the Nelson Pine Industries Ltd site.
-The rate is based on the provision of a service by the Council and where the land is situated, and includes an equivalent charge to those properties within the Nelson City boundary which are supplied water by Tasman District Council.
-The category of rateable land and the rate (per cubic metre supplied) for 2014/2015 is:
+This rate will be based on the volume of water supplied to all rating units with a metered connection except those properties in the Motueka Urban Water Supply and for the Nelson Pine Industries Ltd site.
+The rate will be based on the provision of a service by the Council and where the land is situated, and includes those residential properties within the Nelson City boundary which are supplied water by Tasman District Council.
+The category of rateable land and the proposed rate (per cubic metre supplied) for 2014/2015 is:

-Category 2013/2014 2014/2015
+Category 2013/2014 Proposed 2014/2015

 \$ \$

 All rating units with metered connections, excluding the Motueka Urban Water Supply and the Nelson Pine Industries Ltd site.
 1.76 1.98

 Nelson Pine Industries Ltd site 1.08 1.31

 In addition, Council sets a targeted rate for the supply of water calculated as a fixed daily amount per rating unit.
-The rate is based on where the land is situated and the provision of service by the Council and will be set in relation to all rating units with a metered connection excluding those in the Motueka Township and the Nelson Pine Industries Ltd site.
-An equivalent charge is made to those properties within the Nelson City boundary which are supplied water by Tasman District Council.
-The rate for 2014/2015 is 78.23 cents per day (2013/2014 68.89 cents).
+The rate will be based on where the land is situated and the provision of service by the Council and will be set in relation to all rating units with a metered connection excluding those in the Motueka Township and the Nelson Pine Industries Ltd site, but including those residential properties within the Nelson City boundary which are supplied water by Tasman District Council.
+The proposed rate for 2014/2015 is 78.23 cents per day (2013/2014 68.89 cents).